mimiyin/coding-for-emotional-impact/Syllabus.md

 - Playing with the rate of change.
 - When does change become perceptible?
 - Linear versus geometric growth.
-- Introduce the Story Grapher.
+- Storygrapher.
+- Non-linear scoring.
+Pong and Pinatas.

 ##### HW 6: TBD
 ##### HW 7: TBD

+##### HW 8: TBD

+### Week 8,9: Pulling It All Together
+- A polyphonic model for composing narrative and emotional arc.
+- Polygrapher

-### Week 8: Momentous Occasions and Catastrophic Events
+### Week 10: Momentous Occasions and Catastrophic Events
 - Establishing landmark events.
 - Building up to a grand finale.
 - Orchestrating a disaster.
 - Defining conditions to set thresholds.

-##### HW 8: TBD

-### Week 9,10: Pulling It All Together
-- A polyphonic model for composing narrative and emotional arc.
+- Orchestrating moral dilemmas.

 ### Week 11: Small group presentations / discussions of final project.